amalgama-digital/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/ethereum-transaction-binary-format.md

 # Ethereum Transaction Binary Format

-> Ethereum transaction support is added in node version 1.4.0 and enabled by feature #17 "Ride V6".
+> Ethereum transaction support is added in node version 1.4.0 and enabled by feature #17 “Ride V6”.
 Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 Waves node supports Ethereum transactions (only Legacy) and interprets them as a dApp script invocation or token transfer, depending on transaction content.
 [More about Ethereum transaction support](/en/keep-in-touch/metamask)